 When I played midfield in high school, I could shoot the rock hard, but my accuracy was suspect.
 REALLY suspect.
 If the ball consistently traveled within 10 feet of the cage I was “on”.
 I once shot a ball so hard, so sidearm, and so poorly, that it went onto the highway, which was easily 75 yards away from the field and separated by a line of trees.
 Even my own teammates were laughing at me.
 Totally fair and completely embarrassing.
 Needless to say, when I got to college, my coach put a longstick in my hands as quickly as he could.

-But after graduating, I stuck around to help coach, as an assistant, and somehow I drew the assignment of warming up and working with our goalies.
-Due to constant heckling from the kids I was coaching, I quickly realized that my shooting had better improve, and it had better improve quickly!
+But, after graduating, I stuck around to help coach, as an assistant, and somehow I drew the assignment of warming up and working with our goalies.
+Due to constant heckling from the kids I was coaching, I quickly realized that I had to be a better lacrosse shooter, and that I had better improve quickly!
 So here is how I made a change in my shooting technique and how YOU can prep to be much better.

 These FIVE Tips can help you become a better shooter in only a couple of weeks: